Some Connections Between Discrepancy, Finite Gap Properties, and Pair Correlations: Introduction

 tends to $2s$ for all $s \in \mathbb{R}_{\geq 0}$ as $N \to \infty$, where $\norm{\cdot}$ is the distance to the nearest integer.
 Although Poissonian pair correlations are a generic property of uniformly distributed sequences in $[0,1)$, only some explicit example sequences with this property have been found hitherto, see \cite{BMV15} and \cite{LST21}. \\[12pt] The concept of Poissonian pair correlations can be generalized to dimension $d$ and an arbitrary norm $\norm{\cdot}$ on the $d$-dimensional torus $\mathds{T}_d = [0,1)^d$ by saying that a sequence $(x_n)_{n \in \mathbb{N}}$ in $\mathds{T}_d$ has Poissonian pair correlations with respect to $\norm{\cdot}$ if

-where $\vol(B(0,r))$ is the (Lebesgue) volume of the ball of radius $r$, compare \cite{NP07}.
-Note that $B(0,sN^{-1}) = 2s/N$ for e.g. the maximum metric and thus the definition truly generalizes the one-dimensional case from \eqref{eq5}.
-As a concrete example in higher dimension, the maximum norm was studied in detail in \cite{HKL19}: let the norm of a point $x \in \RR$ be again defined by its distance to the nearest integer and for $(x_1,\ldots,x_d) \in \mathbb{R}^d$ set
+for all $s\geq 0$, where $\vol(B(0,r))$ is the (Lebesgue) volume of the ball of radius $r$, compare \cite{NP07}.
+Note that $\vol(B(0,sN^{-1}) = 2s/N$ for e.g. the maximum metric and thus the definition truly generalizes the one-dimensional case from \eqref{eq5}.
+As a concrete example in higher dimension, the \textbf{following} was studied in detail in \cite{HKL19}: let the norm of a point $x \in \RR$ be again defined by its distance to the nearest integer and for $(x_1,\ldots,x_d) \in \mathbb{R}^d$ set

 According to \cite{HKL19}, Theorem~1, uniformly distributed sequences then generically have Poissonian pair correlations.
 Amongst others, the authors moreover showed that also the opposite is true, i.e. having Poissonian pair correlations implies uniform distribution of the sequence (Theorem 2 in \cite{HKL19}).
-The choice of the exponent $\tfrac{1}{d}$ in the definition of Poissonian pair is a coherent approach for two reasons.
-First, if $\alpha > \tfrac{1}{d}$, then obviously $F_N^\alpha(s) \to \infty$ and thus $\alpha = \tfrac{1}{d}$ is the biggest possible choice.
-Second, \textit{the higher the exponent is, the harder it is to fulfill the definition}.
-This rather vague statement can be more precise by generalizing Proposition~4 from \cite{WS19}.
-The proof can be transferred by exactly following the simple line of argument therein. \begin{proposition} Let $\alpha_1 > \alpha_2 > 0$ and $\norm{\cdot}$ be an arbitrary norm (on $\mathbb{T}^d$).
-If
+The choice of the exponent $\tfrac{1}{d}$ in the definition of Poissonian pair correlations is a coherent approach because if the exponent was $>\tfrac{1}{d}$, then obviously the left hand side would go to $\infty$ and thus $\alpha = \tfrac{1}{d}$ is the biggest possible choice.
+However, the exponent might be chosen smaller than $\tfrac{1}{d}$ which leads for $0 < \alpha < \tfrac{1}{d}$ to the expression